 This service has several houses located throughout Galway City and County which give people the opportunity to work towards living independently in the future.
 The service provides shared housing as well as individual apartments with access to staff support, based on the needs of those accessing this service.
-In 2019, this service supported 54 men and women to maintain a lifestyle of greater independence.
+In 2020, this service supported 59 men and women to maintain a lifestyle of greater independence, 9 of whom accessed another Galway Simon service.